On the Internal Topological Structure of Plane Regions: A Graph Representation of Plane Regions

+As in the proof of Proposition~\ref{prop:generegion}, we can show that (i) the closure of the union of the components in each $\mathcal{G}_i(c)$ has a connected interior and hence is contained in some $d_i$ ($i>0$); (ii) for any two components $c_1,c_2$ contained in $d_i$ ($i>0$), there is a path from $c_1$ to $c_2$ in $\mathcal{G}(A)$ whose nodes are all components contained in $d_i$.
+This guarantees that each $d_i$ ($i>0$) is the closure of the union of components in some unique $\mathcal{G}_j(c)$ ($j>0$).
+It is then clear that $s=k$, and $d_0$ is the union of the closure of $c$ and all holes $d_i$ ($i>0$). \end{proof}

+By the above result, it is clear that a bounded component $c$ has no holes iff $\mathcal{G}_A$ is still connected after $c$ is removed.
+We end this section with an example.

-\begin{example} Figure~\ref{fig:co2} shows a much complicated bounded semi-algebraic region and its link graph, where an arrow from $c_1$ to $c_2$ suggests that the level of $c_1$ is lower than that of $c_2$.
-It is easy to see that only the component $a_2$ has a hole, the other bounded components of this region are all simple regions.
-Figure~\ref{fig:subgraphs} shows the connected subgraphs of $\mathcal{L}_A$ obtained by removing, respectively, $a_2$, $a_3$, and $b_0$ from $\mathcal{L}_A$. \end{example}
+\begin{example} Figure~\ref{fig:co2} shows a bounded semi-algebraic region and its link graph, where an arrow from $c_1$ to $c_2$ suggests that the level of $c_1$ is lower than that of $c_2$.
+It is easy to see that only $a_2$ has a hole, and the closures of the other bounded components of this region are all simple regions.
+Figure~\ref{fig:subgraphs} shows the connected subgraphs of $\mathcal{G}_A$ obtained after $a_2$, $a_3$, and $b_0$ are removed, respectively, from $\mathcal{G}_A$. \end{example}